-Formerly called Bishop Creek Station, the town of Laws, California got its start in 1883 as a depot on the Carson & Colorado Railroad which originated in Nevada, before climbing over Montgomery Pass and making its way to the upper reaches of Owens Valley and on to Keeler to service the rich silver mines of Cerro Gordo.
-The first train arrived in April 1883, at which time, the depot, water tank, turntable, and homes for the local agent and section boss had already been built.
+Formerly called Bishop Creek Station, the town of Laws, California, got its start in 1883 as a depot on the Carson & Colorado Railroad, which originated in Nevada, before climbing over Montgomery Pass and making its way to the upper reaches of Owens Valley and on to Keeler to service the rich silver mines of Cerro Gordo.
+The first train arrived in April 1883, when the depot, water tank, turntable, and homes for the local agent and section boss had already been built.

 In April 1960, the Southern Pacific closed the remaining portion of the narrow gauge between Laws and Keeler.
 It was the last public-use, operational narrow-gauge railroad in the American West.
-Later its tracks were pulled up and the station and some of its old cars and equipment were donated to the City of Bishop.
-Though laws took a major hit with the removal of the railroad, it still hung on, primarily due to a mill operated to process clay and talc from nearby mines through the 1960s.
+Later, its tracks were pulled up, and the station and some old cars and equipment were donated to the City of Bishop.
+Though laws took a significant hit with the removal of the railroad, it still hung on, primarily due to a mill operated to process clay and talc from nearby mines through the 1960s.
 Finally, the post office closed its doors forever in June 1963.
 Unfortunately, many of the original buildings had been torn down for salvage even before the railroad ceased operations.

-But, Laws would not completely die, as the City of Bishop and Inyo County moved to establish a railroad museum in the once flourishing community.
-At about the same time a movie company was utilizing Laws as the site of a production called Nevada Smith.
-Starring Steve McQueen and made by Embassy Pictures and Solar Productions, in association with and released by Paramount Pictures, the producers helped to restore some of the old buildings and built others for the set of the film.
+However, laws would not completely die, as the City of Bishop and Inyo County moved to establish a railroad museum in the once flourishing community.
+At about the same time, a movie company was utilizing Laws as the site of a production called Nevada Smith.
+Starring Steve McQueen and made by Embassy Pictures and Solar Productions, in association with and released by Paramount Pictures, the producers helped to restore some of the old buildings.
+They built others for the set of the film.
 The Laws Railroad Museum opened in April 1966, the same year the film was released.

-Today, the Laws Railroad Museum and Historic Site include not only those buildings restored and built for the old movie set, but also several buildings from the area that were doomed for destruction but, were saved by being moved to the museum grounds.
-Operated by the Bishop Museum and Historical Society, the site includes a re-created an old-time village around the original 1883 depot and Agent’s House.
+Today, the Laws Railroad Museum and Historic Site includes not only those buildings restored and built for the old movie set but also several buildings from the area that were doomed for destruction but were saved by being moved to the museum grounds.
+Operated by the Bishop Museum and Historical Society, the site includes a re-created old-time village around the original 1883 depot and Agent’s House.
 Buildings, including an old general store, ranch house, school, church, and more, contain exhibits of historic artifacts from the area.
-The last steam train to operate on the old Narrow Gauge line is on display at the museum outside the depot.
+The last steam train on the old Narrow Gauge line is on display at the museum outside the depot.